 “S” style Shutter Dogs were mass produced in 1930′s.
 They should be used only on houses built during or after this period only.
 Early 20th century architecture such as Arts and Crafts, Bungalow, and Foursquare homes were usually without shutters.

-From 1915 into the 1920′s, Colonial and Cottage style homes had mostly solid panel shutters with cut-out designs.
+From 1915 through the 1920′s, Colonial and Cottage style homes had mostly solid panel shutters with cut-out designs.
 Louvered and the rustic Board & Batten shutters were also used occasionally.
-If Bungalow and Four-Square homes had shutters, they were usually solid panel with cut-out designs or half-louvered.
+Although rare on Arts & Crafts homes, If Bungalow and Four-Square homes had shutters, they were usually solid panel with cut-out designs or half-louvered.

 Here are some shutters from this period.